Robaplus75/classbridge/README.md

 ===========How To Start The app==============

-1. install Flask into you system using pip3
+1. install The requirements into you system using pip3

 	use the command below

-	pip3 install flask
+	pip3 install -r requirements

-2. run thear app
+2. run the app

 	Goto the directory, the start the app using the command below